mieko/sr-captcha/index.md

 I ended up being able to do a lot better than that.

-Because the Silk Road developers had to be paranoid, they couldn't use an external captcha service like ReCaptcha.
+Because the Silk Road developers had to be paranoid, they couldn't use an external captcha service like reCAPTCHA.
 I'm not sure if the solution they used was hand-rolled, or if they employed a third-party library, but lets give it a
 look: